-particularly for students in the state of Georgia;
+- Improve neuroscience education and literacy, particularly for students and the general public in the state of Georgia;

-- Increasing awareness of neuroscience and career
+- Increase awareness of neuroscience concepts and research, as well as career opportunities related to neuroscience;

 Atlanta Regional Brain Bee is a national level brain trivia competition for high-school students, which is held annually in January or February.
 CBN co-sponsors the Atlanta Regional Brain Bee with the Atlanta Chapter of the Society for Neuroscience.